unkcpz/tatzelwurm/DESIGN.md

 - Heartbeat: monodirection from worker, and coordinator is only read from stream to check the worker is alive.
 - Assign mission: send mission Id to the lowest load worker, and change the mission state to assigning.
 When worker reply with on processing, coordinator update state to "running".
 - Mission complete: worker will send a message when mission complete, the coordinator need then update the process state to complete (delete from list).

+#### Data frame and serialization

+- **Decision**: framed data (if rust, using `codec`, if python using `asyncio` stream).
+- **Decision**: de/serialize message, using `MessagePack` for extensibility and simplicity.

+Since I need to take care of bytes over wire with async, I need to transfer framed data.
+I decide to use `tokio_util::codec` to frame the data.
+For the protocol, instead of design a new one, using `MessagePack` and wrap struct into it can be easy to start.
+The MessagePack is like JSON but a binary message which can be more efficient in transportation.
+If in future we find the message between clients and coordinator is always simple, we can change to using self designed protocol such as redis-like protocol.
+If we find in the future we need more big chunk of data to communicate, the MessagePack can fit for storing more complicate format.

 ### Experiments required before start